maksimgromov/Apple-Watch-Notes/README.md

 #  Notes App

 >This is learning project.
 Simple Notes app for Apple Watch using AppStorage and SwiftUI.
-You can create, delete notes.
-Also you can change notes line limit using Settings.
+You can create and delete notes.
+Also you can change note line limit using Settings.

 ![](Documentation/AppIcon.png)